 Click here to get access to the full list!

-Jim Crumly owns shares of 3M.
-The Motley Fool recommends 3M.
+Jim Crumly owns shares of AbbVie.
+The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy .